Why It Works

 1 1/2 pounds grated sharp cheddar cheese (680g; 6 cups), see notes

 1 teaspoon (5ml) hot sauce, such as Frank's RedHot

 Heat, stirring, until sauce comes to a simmer and begins to thicken slightly.
 Reduce heat to medium-low and, working in increments, whisk in cheddar cheese until a smooth, emulsified cheese sauce forms; do not let sauce come to a boil once cheese is added.
-Whisk in hot sauce, mustard powder, and garlic powder.
-Season with salt if necessary.
+Whisk in hot sauce, salt, mustard powder, and garlic powder.

 Add panko to a small mixing bowl.
 Melt remaining 3 tablespoons (45g) butter, then add to panko and mix until evenly coated.
 Season with salt.
 Scatter panko all over surface of mac and cheese in an even layer.
-Bake on top rack of oven until browned and bubbling, about 45 minutes (ovens can vary; check often to prevent top from burning).
+Bake on top rack of oven until browned and bubbling, about 35 to 40 minutes (ovens can vary; check often to prevent top from burning).